Zohran Mamdani promises to govern ‘expansively and audaciously’ in inaugural speech as NYC mayor - Boston News, Weather, Sports | WHDH 7News

 Throngs turned out in the frigid cold for an inauguration viewing party just south of City Hall on a stretch of Broadway known as the “Canyon of Heroes,” famous for its ticker-tape parades.

-Throughout the ceremony, Mamdani and other speakers hit on the theme that carried him to victory in the election: Devotion to using government power to lift up the millions of people who struggle with the city’s high cost of living.
+Throughout the daytime ceremony, Mamdani and other speakers hit on the theme that carried him to victory in the election: Using government power to lift up the millions of people who struggle with the city’s high cost of living.

+Mamdani peppered his remarks with references to those New Yorkers, citing workers in steel-toed boots, halal cart vendors “whose knees ache from working all day” and cooks “wielding a thousand spices.”

 “I was elected as a democratic socialist and I will govern as a democratic socialist,” Mamdani said.
 “I will not abandon my principles for fear of being deemed ‘radical.’”